orderlymeds/hiring/roles/fullstack_ui_ux.md

 - New marketing website launch for the updated brand guidelines
 - New patient health screening workflow and integration with medical partners
 - New patient portal for order tracking, payments, and user settings

-**What we offer:**

-- Flexible remote work environment
-- Competitive salary and benefits package
-- Equity in a fast-growing company with no VC funding dilution
-- Professional development opportunities, including training and certifications
-- A collaborative and inclusive work culture
-- Opportunities to work on challenging and meaningful projects

 **To Apply:**
 Submit your resume, portfolio, and a quick note on why you could be a good fit for this role to [engineering-hiring@orderlymeds.com](mailto:engineering-hiring@orderlymeds.com)